-Choosing a Video Style
+Choosing the Right Video Style

 Now that you’re familiar with the types of video that you can use, consider the different video styles.
 Choose a style that is practical for your business, useful to your audience and, communicates your message in the most convincing way.
-It’s important to note that you can combine these styles as well.
+It’s important to note that you can combine video styles as well.